 Another Dutch recipe that is great for kids and a total crowd-pleaser for parties and fetes is my Traditional Dutch Poffertjes Recipe.
 Not only are they easy to make but the topping combination ideas are endless.

-And of course, if we are talking about recipes from the Netherlands then we can’t forget Dutch Apple Pie which is often served in cafes and during birthday celebrations.
+And of course, if we are talking about recipes from the Netherlands then we can’t forget the classic Dutch Apple Pie which is often served in cafes and during birthday celebrations, and the Gevulde Koek (Ductch almond Cookie) which is a real National favourite.

-If you would like to see more recipes or easy budget DIY craft posts then make sure you sign up for the Happy Home In Holland Newsletter, which will keep you up to date with all my latest posts, freebies, offers, and news from the blog.
+If you would like to keep up to date with all my new recipes and creative ideas for the home then make sure you sign up for the Happy Home In Holland Newsletter, which will keep you up to date with all my latest news, freebies, and offers.